Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 execute in parallel.
 This opens up new possibilities for `asyncio` applications, enabling them to scale across multiple CPU cores without the limitations imposed by the GIL.
-However, this means that `asyncio` needed to be adapted to work in a free-threaded environment as it previously relied on the GIL and global state to manage the event loop and tasks and was not thread-safe.
+However, this means that `asyncio` needed to be adapted to work in a free-threaded environment, as it previously relied on the GIL and global state and was not thread-safe.

 Since each thread can only run one event loop, `asyncio` internally does book-keeping for each thread running an event loop and primarily stores three